 So you’ve decided to kick-start your blogging career using WordPress?
 That’s a great choice.
 However, a conundrum that you must now be facing is choosing the best WordPress Hosting service to host your blog.

-The web hosting market is quite saturated and the “reseller” option offered by major web hosting companies has made sure that the new web hosting services keep sprouting every now and then, promising heavens and moons.
+The website hosting market is quite saturated right now and the “reseller” option offered by major web hosting companies has made sure that the new web hosting services keep sprouting every now and then, promising heavens and moons to its users.

 Right now, there are literally thousands of WordPress hosting out there that will cause Analysis-Paralysis to any newbie and leave them confused.

 Of course, Google is your best pal to find the best hosting and you plan to do simple research before taking the leap of faith but there’s a catch.

 Although Google is getting smarter but there are two major issues with their search results.

 First, they’ve started displaying more ads which means that you’re not necessarily shown the best result.
 In fact, the candidate who has spent more money on Google Ads may be popping in front of you.

 Second, even if the result is “organic” it does not mean that the web host addresses your needs as their ranking might be the result of some extraordinary efforts taken by their SEO Agency.
 Search engine optimization strategies like content SEO, technical and on-site SEO can effectively improve the organic search results.

 So the question remains that how can you choose the best hosting service for your WordPress blog?